 Installing window tint on your vehicle not only enhances its appearance but can noticeably reduce the inside temperature during the summer months.
 A word of caution if you opt to install the darker window film products, you may discover the police may have an issue with it, and here’s why.

 Excessively dark windows on a vehicle can compromise the driver’s ability to identify and respond appropriately to road conditions and obstacles.
 In fact, the combination of overly darkened windows, poor weather and night-time often creates a hazardous situation.
-Excessively dark windows prevent vital eye-contact communication between a driver and a pedestrian crossing the street, as well as inhibiting the driver’s ability to interpret images in their side-mirrors.
-As of 2016, Ontario is overhauling it’s window tinting legislation because of the high number of pedestrian and cyclist fatalities related to obstructed vision of a driver due to their vehicles excessively dark window tinting.
+Excessively dark windows prevent vital eye-contact communication between a driver and a pedestrian crossing the street, as well as inhibiting the driver’s ability to interpret images in their side mirrors.
+As of 2016, Ontario is overhauling its window tinting legislation because of the high number of pedestrian and cyclist fatalities related to the obstructed vision of a driver due to their vehicle’s excessively dark window tinting.
 The CBC has the full story.

 Monitoring Seat Belt and Phone Usage

 All provinces have laws related to seat belt usage and the driver’s use of a mobile device.
 When a vehicle’s windows have been tinted too dark, it makes it much more difficult for law enforcement officers to confirm if drivers and passengers are in compliance.
 Having dark window film on a vehicle prevents the officer from identifying non-seat belt wearers from a distance, they must now take extra steps to pull vehicles over to confirm their suspicions.